codice/codice-test/README.md

 #### spock-extensions
 Defines a set of [extensions](docs/spock-extensions.md) that can be used when defining Spock specifications.

+#### hamcrest-extensions
+Defines a set of extensions that can be used with Hamcrest.

+#### mockito-extensions
+Defines a set of extensions that can be used with Mockito.

 #### failsafe-controller
 The [Failsafe Controller](doscs/failsafe-controller.md) provides a testing framework to test code that uses Failsafe (from `net.jodah.failsafe`).